 Sign-Up for 1:1 TA Sessions!

-Ellie Mitchell Ellie Mitchell, Director, Maryland Out of School Time (MOST) Network, is dedicated to increasing the quantity and quality of afterschool and summer programs for all young people in Maryland.
-She received her M.S. in Psychology from the University of Baltimore and B.A. in Theatre from Knox College.
-In her ten years serving as Maryland’s statewide afterschool network lead, Ellie has overseen new initiatives focused on Inclusion, STEM, and Community Schools.
-Previous professional roles include Afterschool Strategy Project Manager for Baltimore’s Safe and Sound Campaign, Director of Theater for A New Generation at Baltimore’s CenterStage, and the Associate Director of the Greater Baltimore Cultural Alliance.
-Ellie specializes in general youth development, telling your program story through grant writing, and budget design.
-She has multi-year experience with providing TA for the Summer Funding Collaborative application.
-Meet with Ellie!
+Ellie Mitchell Ellie Mitchell, Director of Maryland Out of School Time (MOST) Network, is dedicated to increasing the quantity and quality of afterschool and summer programs for all young people in Maryland.
+She received her M.S. in Psychology from the University of Baltimore and her B.A. in Theatre from Knox College.
+While serving as Maryland’s statewide afterschool network lead, Ellie has overseen the launch of new initiatives focused on Inclusion, STEM, and Community Schools.
+Ellie co-chairs the Maryland Education Coalition and serves on the Advisory Board for Piller 4 for Maryland’s Accountability and Implementation Board for the Blueprint for Maryland’s Future.
+Ellie has also served as Afterschool Strategy Project Manager for Baltimore’s Safe and Sound Campaign, Director of Theater for A New Generation at Baltimore’s CenterStage, and the Greater Baltimore Cultural Alliance Associate Director.